Vasco da Gama Pillar, Malindi

-An 1834 United Kingdom Admiralty chart, based on Owen's 1823 version but including his own updates, records the padrão as 'Vasco da Gama's Pillar'.
-The same chart notes that at that time there were 'no vestiges of the once splendid city of Melinda except this Pillar.'
+An 1834 United Kingdom Admiralty chart, based on Owen's 1823 version but including his own updates, records the padrão as "Vasco da Gama's Pillar".
+The same chart notes that at that time there were "no vestiges of the once splendid city of Melinda except this Pillar".
 The pillar is also noted on an 1867 chart, recording a previously unidentified reef to the south of it.

 The headland on which the pillar stands eroded over the years and the exposed position of the padrão meant that it became badly weathered.
 In April 1873, the British naval officer Captain George John Malcolm of HMS Briton surveyed Malindi.
 This included a depiction of pillar and the headland on which it stood.
 He decided the padrão should be reinforced.
 Vasco da Gama's Pillar is also described briefly in nineteenth-century editions of The Africa Pilot, which provided sailing directions for mariners.

 The pillar was declared a National Monument in 1935 and is currently under the National Museums of Kenya.
-While it has sometimes been claimed the padrão is made of coral, examinations by the Geological Service of Portugal confirmed that it was limestone with fossils similar to those found in Lisbon limestone beds.
-This is not surprising since explorers, including Vasco da Gama, typically took along multiple pre-carved padrões to set up on prominent headlands.
+While it has sometimes been claimed that the padrão is made of coral, examinations by the Geological Service of Portugal confirmed that it was limestone with fossils similar to those found in Lisbon limestone beds.
+This is not surprising, since explorers, including Vasco da Gama, typically took along multiple pre-carved padrões to set up on prominent headlands.
 These served to advertise Portuguese primacy in discovery and demonstrate the explorers' intent to spread Christianity.

 Kenyan stamps of 1998 celebrated the quincentenary of Vasco da Gama's visit.
 The 42s. stamp showcased the pillar in an artist's impression that gave the pillar the traditional thin-column elevation of a padrão rather than the conical form of the reinforced pillar and the squat cross visible today.

 The pillar today is Malindi's most visited heritage site.
 Restoration work carried out since 2020 has included reinforcement of the existing seawalls, repairs to the pillar itself, the construction of a paved access route and the provision of on-site washrooms for visitors.

 Access to the pillar is subject to an entry ticket.
 A single ticket currently covers the four sites under the control of Malindi Museum.
 These are: the Vasco da Gama Pillar, the Portuguese Chapel, the House of Columns and the Heritage Complex museum.